BlockstreamResearch/secp256k1-zkp/src/modules/musig/musig.md

 # API Usage

+The following sections describe use of our API, and are mirrored in code in `src/modules/musig/example.c`.

-It is essential to security that signers use a unique uniformly random none for all signing sessions, and that they do not reuse these nonces even in the case that a signing session fails to complete.
+It is essential to security that signers use a unique uniformly random nonce for all signing sessions, and that they do not reuse these nonces even in the case that a signing session fails to complete.
 To that end, all signing state is encapsulated in the data structure `secp256k1_musig_session`.
 The API does not expose any